Joseph P. Kamp

-Joseph P. Kamp (May 3, 1900 - June 7, 1993) was an American political activist from New York who ran the Constitutional Educational League and was jailed in 1950 for contempt of Congress.
+Joseph P. Kamp (May 3, 1900 - June 7, 1993) was a German American political activist from New York who ran the Constitutional Educational League and was jailed in 1950 for contempt of Congress.
+He was known for his pro-Nazi activities before the U.S. entered World War II, and for his antisemitic views.

 Background

 Joseph Peter Kamp was born on May 3, 1900, in Yonkers, New York.
 His parents were German-born Joseph Kamp, tailor, and Margaret Franz Kamp.
 He attended grammar school in Yonkers and spent a few months at Fordham Prep.

 Career

 Elizabeth Dilling (pictured in 1939) was an associate of Kamp.

 Kamp started his career by working in a law office, followed by work at a newspaper.
 In 1921, he worked in construction, at which time he first encountered and joined the Constitutional Educational League.
 By 1925, he had become a public speaker for the League.

-In 1934, Kamp became executive editor for The Awakener, founded in 1934 by Harold Lord Varney (manager of the Italian Historical Society, which shared offices with the Constitutional Educational League), with fellow editors Lawrence Dennis and Milford W. Howard.
-The Awakener folded in 1936.
+In 1934, Kamp became executive editor for The Awakener, founded in 1934 by Harold Lord Varney (manager of the Italian Historical Society, which shared offices with the Constitutional Educational League), with fellow editors Lawrence Dennis (described as “the brains of American fascism”) and Milford W. Howard.
+The Awakener, described by James Rorty as a pro-fascist magazine which was repeatedly applauded by the Nazi propaganda organ World Service, folded in 1936.
 Kamp sent a manuscript to the League, which was published in Join the C.I.O. and Help Build a Soviet America.
+Kamp’s literature, produced for the Constitutional Educational League, was distributed at the German American Bund’s Madison Square Garden Rally in 1939.
 In 1947, he joined the League's staff as executive vice chairman.

 In 1942 and 1943, two federal grand juries issues indictments against people and organizations conspiring against US involvement in World War II; the League appeared both times.
 During the 1944 presidential campaign, the Constitutional Educational League published a brochure, Vote CIO and Get A Soviet America.
 A federal grand jury, investigating 1944 campaign expenditures, sought to find out who the League's financial backers, as requested by a congressional subpoena; Kamp refused to answer.
-In December 1944, Kamp found himself indicted for contempt of Congress.
+In December 1944, Kamp was indicted for contempt of Congress.

-Starting on June 16, 1950, Kamp was sentenced to four months in prison for refusing back in 1944 to answer questions regarding campaign activities, asked by the House Campaign Expenditures Committee.
-(He was also "in trouble" with the House Lobby Investigating Committee for refusing to share his organization's records.)
+Starting on June 16, 1950, Kamp was sentenced to four months in prison for refusing to answer questions, in 1944, regarding campaign activities, as posed by the House Campaign Expenditures Committee.
+(He was also at odds with the House Lobby Investigating Committee for refusing to share his organization's records.)
 The United States Supreme Court refused to hear his appeal earlier in 1950.
 Others who also defied Congress over similar issues include: Edward A. Rumely of the Committee for Constitutional Government and Merwin K. Hart of the National Economic Council, Inc.